Djurgårdens IF (men's ice hockey): 1989–1999: Three championships and two finals

 Djurgården secured their 12th Swedish Championship title in the 1988–89 Elitserien season under the leadership of head coach Tommy Boustedt and assistant coach Lasse Falk.
 The team finished first in the regular season standings, one point ahead of Leksands IF, with Kent Nilsson leading Djurgården in scoring.
 Notably, Leksand had won all regular season games against Djurgården, setting the stage for a competitive final series between the two clubs.
 Despite losing the opening game of the finals, Djurgården responded by winning three consecutive games, thereby clinching the championship with a 3–1 series victory.
 The finals was played during the inaugural year of the Stockholm Globe arena.
 The following season, Djurgården successfully defended their title, becoming the first team to do so since Brynäs IF in the 1976–77 season.
 They defeated Färjestad in the finals with a 3–1 series win.

-In 1989, Mats Sundin became the first European-born player to be selected first overall in the National Hockey League (NHL) draft, shortly before making his debut season with Djurgården in the Elitserien.
+In 1989, Mats Sundin became the first European-born player to be selected first overall in the National Hockey League (NHL) draft, shortly before making his debut season with the senior team of Djurgården in the Elitserien.
 Despite a multi-year contract and public statements that he would stay, Sundin left Djurgården in September 1990 to join Quebec Nordiques.
 The transfer, valued at over six million Swedish krona, made him the most expensive Swedish player sold to the NHL at the time.
 His departure, along with Johan Garpenlöv's, weakened Djurgården's top lines just before the start of the 1990–91 season.
 Nontheless, Djurgården won both the regular season and the continuation round of the 1990–91 Elitserien season, finishing first overall.
 The team remained unbeaten throughout the playoffs, defeating Södertälje SK and Västerås IK in the quarterfinals and semi-finals respectively, and Färjestad BK in the finals.
 This marked Djurgården's third consecutive Swedish Championship title, a feat unmatched since the formation of Elitserien in 1975.
 Djurgården also achieved success on the European stage by winning the IIHF European Cup in both 1990 and 1991, beating HC Dynamo Moscow and Düsseldorfer EG respectively in the finals.
 Djurgården were unable to secure a fourth consecutive title the following season after losing in the finals in five games against Malmö IF.